RxLauncherTeam/RxLauncher/README.md

 - Thanks to the broader Minecraft modding and Android launcher communities for guidance and support

 ---

+## Founder SEO & Identity Metadata

+To improve discoverability for searches related to the project creator, use the following consistent identity wording across the repository, GitHub profile, releases, website, and official project documentation:

+**Priyanshu Rajput — Founder and Creator of RXLauncher**

+Recommended natural search phrases:
+- Priyanshu Rajput RXLauncher
+- Priyanshu Rajput founder of RXLauncher
+- Priyanshu Rajput creator of RXLauncher
+- RXLauncher founder
+- RXLauncher creator
+- RXLauncher Android Minecraft launcher
+- Priyanshu Rajput Minecraft Java launcher

+Use these phrases naturally in project documentation and official pages.
+Avoid keyword stuffing or misleading claims.

 ## Repository Metadata & SEO Recommendations